North Yarmouth gets virtual tour of proposed Wescustogo Hall

 The Portland-based design and build firm is working with the town to design a community center composed of a partly demolished – and renovated – NYMS, and a new Wescustogo connected through a lobby, viewable from the corner of Memorial Highway (Route 9) and Parsonage Road.

 Fire destroyed the former Grange on Route 115 in 2013.
-Parking limitations at that site, which neighbors the Village Green, largely led the town to explore an alternate location for the building.
+Parking limitations at that site, which neighbors the Village Green, largely prompted the town to explore an alternate location for the building.

-The former NYMS property on Route 9, which School Administrative District 51 closed and transferred to the town in 2014, was supported by the Select Board in January as the location of a new Wescustogo.
+The Select Board in January 2017 supported the former NYMS property – which School Administrative District 51 closed and transferred to the town in 2014 – as the location of a new Wescustogo.